Introduction

 In inhibitory neurons, z was set to 0 for simplicity.

+Values of the neuronal parameters.
 The superscripts indicate the reference where the experimental measurements can be found.
 1 Rupprecht and Friedrich, 2018 2 Blumhagen et al., 2011

 The connection strengths wYX were then fitted to reproduce experimental observations in pDp (five observables in total, see below and Figure 1).
-For this purpose, a lower and upper bound for wYX were set such that the amplitude of single EPSPs and IPSPs was in the biologically plausible range of 0.2 to 2 mV. wOE was then further constrained to maintain the odor-evoked, time-averaged gOE in the range of experimental values (Rupprecht and Friedrich, 2018).
+For this purpose, a lower and an upper bound for wYX were set such that the amplitudes of single EPSPs and IPSPs were in the biologically plausible range of 0.2 to 2 mV. wOE was then further constrained to maintain the odor-evoked, time-averaged gOE in the range of experimental values (Rupprecht and Friedrich, 2018).
 Once wOE was fixed, the lower bound of wEE was increased to obtain a network rate >10 Hz in the absence of inhibition.
 A grid search was then used to refine the remaining wYX.

 Olfactory bulb input

 Percentage of activated cells available for selection for uncorrelated pure odors.
+C is obtained by multiplying the values by 1.5.

 Assemblies

 Unless noted otherwise, Scaled and Tuned networks contained 15 assembles (“memories”).
 An assembly representing a given odor contained the 100 E neurons that received the highest density of inputs from the corresponding active mitral cells.
 Hence, the size of assemblies was substantially smaller than the total population, consistent with the observation that only a minority of neurons in Dp or piriform cortex are activated during odor stimulation (Miura et al., 2012; Stettler and Axel, 2009; Yaksi et al., 2009) and upregulate cfos during olfactory learning (Meissner-Bernard et al., 2018).
 We then rewired assembly neurons: additional connections were created between assembly neurons, and a matching number of existing connections between non-assembly and assembly neurons were eliminated.
 The number of input connections per neuron therefore remained unchanged.
 A new connection between two assembly neurons doubled the synaptic strength wEE if it added to an existing connection.
-As a result of this rewiring, the connection probability within the assembly increased by a factor α relative to the baseline connection probability.
+As a result of this rewiring, the connection probability within the assembly increased by a factor 〈 relative to the baseline connection probability.

-Values of α, β, γ, χ used in the simulations. α: increase in E-E connection probability within assemblies.
+Values of α, β, γ, χ used in the simulations.

-β: increase in I to E connection probability. γ: increase in E to I connection probability.
+α: increase in E-E connection probability within assemblies. β: increase in I to E connection probability. γ: increase in E to I connection probability.

 Observables